kencx/homelab/docs/roles.md

 ### Vault Agent

-If this role is ran on a client node or `vault_setup_agent` is `true`, it will also provision a Vault-Agent instance.
-It requires an existing unsealed Vault server and should be run on client nodes only after the Vault server has been setup.
+If this role is ran on a client node or `vault_setup_agent` is `true` (on a server node), it will also provision a Vault-Agent instance.
+It requires an existing unsealed Vault server and should be run only after the Vault server has been setup.

+Vault-agent's method of authentication to Vault is TLS certificate authentication.
+Ansible will generate these certificates and write them to the agent's auth role.

+>This means Ansible itself requires access to Vault which it receives through
+>authentication using its own TLS certificates, created by Terraform during the
+>provisioning of the Vault server.
+These certificates were also written to
+>`homelab/certs/`

 ### Variables
 | Variable | Description | Type | Default |